EkaterinaBolotskaya/EQcycle_failure_laws/README.md

 # EQcycle_failure_laws

-Scripts used for producing Figure 9
+Scripts used for producing Figure 9 in:

 E. Bolotskaya, B.H.
 Hager, and J-P. Ampuero; Effects of failure parameterization on pre- and co-seismic earthquake rupture (submitted to GJI)

 ## Background